UbiquityRobotics/ubiquity_launches/README.md

 processors nor other virtual machines (e.g. VMWare,  Parallels, etc.) are supported.

-ROS currently only runs under Ubuntu and its variants (e.g.
-Kubuntu, Xubuntu, Lubuntu, etc.)  No other operating system options are currently supported by the ROS community.
-To be consistent, the VirtualBox image that we recommend that you use has [Lubuntu](/http://lubuntu.net/) installed on it.
+To be consistent, the VirtualBox image that we recommend has [Lubuntu](/http://lubuntu.net/) installed on it.
 We also install Lubuntu on the robot processor, just in case you choose to plug a monitor/keyboard/mouse into the RasPi2.
 Lubuntu is a very light weight window system that does not